Welcome to Whole Genome Searcher!

 We take patient privacy and data protection very seriously.

-When you upload a DNA file (e.g. BAM or FASTQ), it is used only for analysis.
+When you upload a DNA file (e.g. BAM or FASTQ), it is used only for the analysis requested.

 As soon as the analysis is complete, the file is automatically and permanently deleted from our servers.